Daily Dose Of ‘General Hospital’: Oscar And Joss Write A Song For The Nurses Ball

 It’s a somber time on General Hospital as Oscar Nero appears to be nearing the end of his young life.
-Unless a last minute miracle happens quickly, he isn’t expected to make it much longer.
+Unless a last-minute miracle happens quickly, he isn’t expected to make it much longer.
 The teen has just moved into the Quartermaine mansion and his family is trying their best to make him happy, comfortable, and most of all, loved.

 Thursday’s General Hospital had Oscar preparing his loved ones for the inevitable.
 He is also spending as much time with Josslyn as he can, while also steering her towards a life without him in it.
-As spoilers by Soap Central indicated, Olivia made special preparations for Oscar ‘s stay at the mansion.
+As spoilers by Soap Central indicated, Olivia made special preparations for Oscar’s stay at the mansion.
 He was appreciative of the gesture, but he had another request for Olivia and Ned.
 He asked them to plan his funeral, which brought Olivia to tears.
 He had specific things that he wanted them to take care of.

 Meanwhile, Joss was in Carly’s office trying to write down some lyrics to a song that she and Oscar are writing together.
 She told her mom that they are planning on singing it at the Nurses Ball next month.
 Joss is hopeful that he will make it that long.